MaryDe/Blog_Application_App/README.txt

 Comments.belongsTo(User);
 Comments.belongsTo(Posts);

-Routes I will need:
+RESTFUL Routes Configuration:
+(Reference week 4 day 16 http-request pdf page p4 )
-HTTP  | URL               | action
+HTTP VERB  | 	URL               | action
 -----------------------------------
 GET   		|         '/'       | display homepage/login form
-GET   |    '/register'    | display register form
-POST  |    '/register'    | register/create user
+GET   		|    '/register'    | display register form POST  		|    '/register'    | register/create user
 GET   		| '/users/:username'| show profile page with username in route POST  		|    '/login'       | login the user, start session GET   		|    '/logout'      | logout the user, destroy session GET   		|    '/posts'       | display all posts
 GET   		|    '/posts/new'   | display form to create new post POST  		|    '/posts/new'   | create a new post and send to database GET   		|    '/posts/user'  | get all posts belonging to logged in user only GET   		| '/posts/:postId'  | display the post on a page with its id in URL POST  		|   '/comments'     | create a new comment and send to database